jhowbhz/myzap-sdk-php/README.md

 [![Minimum PHP Version](https://img.shields.io/badge/php-%3E%3D%208.0-8892BF.svg?style=flat-square)](https://php.net/)

 ## Description
-> This package it is possible to consume the free API's from the website <a href="https://apigratis.com.br" target="_blank"> APIGratis </a>, in a simple way.
+> This package SDK PHP it is possible to consume the free API's from the website <a href="https://apigratis.com.br" target="_blank"> APIGratis </a>, in a simple way.

 > Please, give me one star